UmmItC/Blog/content/en/blog/windows/custom/ReviOS/windows-10-or-11-custom-revios.md

 ### How Can ReviOS Help?

-In this article, I will introduce you to ReviOS, a program designed to strip down unnecessary elements from your Windows installation, including applications like EDGE and Internet Explorer.
-By removing these programs, ReviOS can potentially double your Windows system's speed.
-It achieves this by eliminating up to 70 built-in applications that often slow down your computer.
+In this article, I will introduce you to ReviOS, a program designed specifically for Windows 10/11 to strip down unnecessary elements from your installation, including applications like EDGE and Internet Explorer.
+By removing these programs, ReviOS can potentially double your Windows system’s speed.
+It achieves this by eliminating up to 70 built-in applications that often slow down your Windows 10/11 computer.

 ### What Exactly is ReviOS?